shrinidhi-venkatakrishnan/ECE_285_ADAS/README.md

 final quarter - final project

-resources tfolder shd be populated with test and train pkl files for the code to work.
+resources folder shd be populated with test and train pkl files for the code to work.

 ##running of GRIP model